Skip to content

 Reliable Dispatch

-• WAL on local disk for low-latency appends and fast replay from in-memory cache and WAL files.
+- Local WAL for low-latency appends and fast replay from in-memory cache and WAL files.

 The ability to choose between these dispatch modes gives users the flexibility to optimize their messaging infrastructure based on their specific requirements for performance, reliability, and resource utilization.